luaguides

 local arr = ffi.new("int[3]", {1, 2, 3})

 Stack-allocated cdata is automatically reclaimed when it goes out of scope.
 Heap-allocated cdata (larger objects) is garbage-collected normally by LuaJIT.
-One exception: memory you allocate manually with `ffi.C.malloc` is **not** automatically freed.
+One exception: memory you allocate manually with ffi.C.malloc is not automatically freed — you must pair every malloc with a corresponding free call, or attach a finalizer to handle cleanup.

 ffi.cdef("void *malloc(size_t size); void free(void *ptr);")